-The survey will be on-line.
-A link to the survey will be sent to you by your activities director before the conclusion of your regular season.
-You will be asked to share the link with all players, coaches and parents in your program.
+A link to the survey will be sent to parents by the activities director.
 The survey will be monitored by the activities director, who will share the results with you at your post-season meeting.

 It is possible that an alternate survey could be used.
 If this is your wish, you need to receive prior approval from your activities director in the pre-season meeting during the year you are required to administer the survey.